lykos98/dadaC/README.md

-# dadaC
+# dadac
-## NOTE
-This implementation is in progress, currently clenaning up code and working on documentation.

 ## Description
 Code repository for the thesis project *Density-based clustering application to substructures identification in cosmological simulations*, Francesco Tomba, 2023 @ University of Trieste.

-`dadaC` is the porting and optimization of the implementation of ADP (Laio et al. 2021) which is present in the python package [`dadaPy`](https://github.com/sissa-data-science/DADApy).
+`dadac` is the porting and optimization of the implementation of ADP (Laio et al. 2021) which is present in the python package [`dadaPy`](https://github.com/sissa-data-science/DADApy).
-In particular dadaC implements at the moment:
+In particular dadac implements at the moment:

 - TWO-NN Intrinsic Dimension estimator
 - k-NN search using a kd-tree (or vp-tree with custom callable metric)
 - k*-NN density estimator
 - ADP Heuristics

-On the same input dadaC achieves a one to one match on the results, obtaining up to a factor 40 speedup on the whole procedure w.r.t.
+On the same input dadac achieves a one to one match on the results, obtaining up to a factor 40 speedup on the whole procedure w.r.t.
 Python/Cython implementation.

 ## Benchmarks